bazelbuild/rules_kotlin/CONTRIBUTING.md

 versioned feature sub-repositories.
 Currently, the delegation is managed by using well known names (e.g. core lives in `@io_bazel_rules_kotlin_configured`), a necessity while the initial repository can be named arbitrarily.
 Future development intends to remove this restriction.

-### Versioning

-To cope with API churn, the release archive can configure different rule attributes for depending on the chosen kotlin version.
- Each major release of kotlin (1.4, 1.5) has a specific sub-repository under [src/main/starlark](src/main/starlark).
-The naming convention for these is `rkt_<major>_<minor>` ([r]elease [k]o[t]lin).

-The version is selected by the [kotlin_repositories](src/main/starlark/repositories/initialize.release.bzl) rule during initialization.
-New versions of kotlin that change the API should be added to [versions.bzl](src/main/starlark/repositories/versions.bzl), under `CORE` following the existing naming convention.

-Multiple versions of kotlin are not currently handled.(_help wanted_)

 ## Idioms and Styles
 TBD